-3 weeks - 15 hours of lecture per week 6 weeks - 7.5 hours of lecture per week Additional Details Subject/Course Level: Psychology/Undergraduate Grading/Final exam status: Letter grade.
-Final exam required.
-Mind-Body and Health: Read Less [-] PSYCH 138 Global Mental Health 3 Units Terms offered: Summer 2024 First 6 Week Session, Summer 2022 First 6 Week Session, Summer 2021 3 Week Session Global mental health seeks to alleviate suffering caused by mental disorders globally.
+3 weeks - 15 hours of lecture per week 6 weeks - 7.5 hours of lecture per week Additional Details Subject/Course Level: Psychology/Undergraduate PSYCH 138 Global Mental Health 3 Units Terms offered: Summer 2025 First 6 Week Session, Summer 2024 First 6 Week Session, Summer 2022 First 6 Week Session Global mental health seeks to alleviate suffering caused by mental disorders globally.
 Although most of the world lives in low-and-middle income countries, the majority of mental health resources are concentrated in high-income countries.
 Therefore, we focus on the mental health burden in low-resource settings.
 Through primary articles and recent chapters, this course integrates the scientific evidence, cultural and contextual nuances, and interdisciplinary approaches of global mental health.
-Global Mental Health: Read More [+] Objectives & Outcomes Course Objectives: 1) Gain an understanding of the: - \Global perspectives and priorities in understanding mental health. - \Multidimensional nature of mental health in low-resource settings - -biological, psychological, cultural, economic, community, and organizational dimensions that are central to understanding and addressing mental disorders. - \Importance of cultural expressions, cultural differences, and contextual nuances that affect diagnosing and treating mental disorders. - \Major individual, clinical, community and population approaches to preventing, treating and managing mental disorders. - \Role of the mental health delivery systems in preventing, identifying and treating mental disorders in different contexts. - 2) Develop the critical thinking skills necessary to evaluate scientific ideas and research in original scientific papers and popular media - Learn to articulate and communicate both orally and in written form a critical and nuanced understanding of current global mental health research Hours & Format Summer:
+Objectives & Outcomes Course Objectives: 1) Gain an understanding of the: - Global perspectives and priorities in understanding mental health. - Multidimensional nature of mental health in low-resource settings - -biological, psychological, cultural, economic, community, and organizational dimensions that are central to understanding and addressing mental disorders. - Importance of cultural expressions, cultural differences, and contextual nuances that affect diagnosing and treating mental disorders. - Major individual, clinical, community and population approaches to preventing, treating and managing mental disorders. - Role of the mental health delivery systems in preventing, identifying and treating mental disorders in different contexts. - Develop the critical thinking skills necessary to evaluate scientific ideas and research in original scientific papers and popular media Learn to articulate and communicate both orally and in written form a critical and nuanced understanding of current global mental health research Hours & Format Summer: